 The primary sensors are comparable.
 The HP2 is a 200MP 1/1.3″ sensor, and the IMX803 is a 1/1.3″ 48MP sensor.
 The iPhone, however, can do 24MP binning.
 It takes a full-res 48MP shot and also a normal binned 12MP shot, combines details, does the light optimization and noise reduction, and outputs 24MP samples.
 This is arguably more detailed than Samsung’s default 12.5MP mode.

 The S24 Ultra will move to a 200MP HP2 sensor with better color calibration and video quality.
 It might even match the quality of some 1″ sensors.
-This camera comparison in the future could go either way, but Samsung could unfortunately abandon the 10X periscope lens for the S24 Ultra and replace it with a 5X lens.
+This camera comparison in the future could go either way, but Samsung is unfortunately abandoning the 10X periscope lens for the S24 Ultra and replacing it with a 5X lens.

 2. Displays & Multimedia